 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-22, Section H, 2, f, specifies following the I & I investigation into an inmate's allegation that he or she suffered from sexual abuse, the I & I Division shall inform the inmate as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
+22, Section H, 2, f, specifies following the I &I investigation into an inmate's allegation that he or she suffered from sexual abuse, the I &I Division shall inform the inmate as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.

-In interviewing the investigative staff, the Auditor was instructed the final step of the investigation process, takes place after all findings have been determined.
-At the conclusion of any PREA investigation I & I submits a close out letter to the victim and the perpetrator, advising each of the conclusion of the investigation and the findings.
+Through the interview process, the Auditor was instructed the last step of the investigation process, takes place after all findings have been determined.
+At the conclusion of any PREA investigation Law Enforcement Services Division (LESD) formerly known as I & I submits a close out letter to the victim and the perpetrator, advising each of the conclusion of the investigation and the findings.
 The Warden was asked a similar question and she echoed the response of the investigative staff.

-Information received related that during the past 12-months there have been sixteen (16) administrative or zero (0) criminal cases.
+Information received related that during the past twelve months there has been one administrative case and zero criminal cases.